Making my website accessible — Part 1

 There used to be three buttons on my website:

-- Buy me a coffee, in the sidebar when reading blog posts.
+- Buy me a coffee, at the end of blog posts.

 - Back to Top in the footer.